Thursday, November 26, 2020

 an upside-down imp stares back,

-leans left for my right,
+leans left for my right.

-leans right for my left,
+it leans right for my left,

-until auras split into caverns and ribs
+until auras slip into caverns and ribs

-and circle round to live larger still,
+and circle around to live larger still,

 upped by factors of whatnot to .